Top Ten Dos and Don't in Tibet

 I believe that many things which are popular in the East nowadays have been popularized in the West before many decades ago.

-West is the source when it comes to music, fashion, internet, and many others.
+West is the source when it comes to music, fashion, the internet, and many others.
 Western wisdom is of great importance in the modern world.

-They are few differences in the culture between West and the East in Asia.
+They are a few differences in the culture between the West and the East in Asia.
 That is one of the reasons Tibet Travelers would like to share Top Ten Dos and Don't in Tibet.

 The roof of our world with an average altitude of 4500 meters.
 Tibet is the place where the highest mountains on earth including the summit of our world Mount Everest 8848 meters.

 Tibet is the home of nature with many stunning Mountains, Lakes, Rivers, and Grassland.

 Tibetan people are devoted to Mahayana Buddhism.
 The teachings of Buddha are well-preserved in Tibet.